pragma-/pbot/doc/Plugins/Plang.md

 <!-- md-toc-end -->

 ## About
-This Plang plugin provides a scripting interface to PBot.
+The Plang plugin provides a scripting interface to PBot.
 It has access to PBot internal APIs and state.

 ## The Plang Language